Ga verder naar hoofdinhoud

 Configuration files should generally be kept free of secrets.
 Use environment variable substitution or Azure Key Vault instead.
 Note that this is not itself more secure, but it makes it harder to accidentally leak secrets when sharing configuration files.

-Environment variables should be assigned to the extractor user, do not store secrets in system environment variables.
+Environment variables should be assigned to the service user.
+Do not store secrets in system environment variables.

-When using Azure Key Cault, the client credentials for the user should only have access to the secrets necessary for that extractor.
-Note that in general, using Azure Key Vault is less secure than storing them on-premise.
-Anyone with access to the on-premise machine will also have access to the Azure Key Vault secrets, but now the secrets are accessible from elsewhere as well.
+If you're using Azure Key Vault, the client credentials for the user should only have access to the secrets necessary for that service.
+In general, using Azure Key Vault is less secure than storing secrets on-premises.
+Anyone with access to the on-premises machine will also have access to the Azure Key Vault secrets, but now the secrets are also accessible from other locations.

 The primary advantage of Azure Key Vault is that it allows you to rotate secrets easily.